-Graduate School requirements specify that after a significant portion of the doctoral program is completed, students take the doctoral qualifying examination (sometimes called the "preliminary" exam or "prelims").
-Upon successful completion of this examination students are admitted by the Graduate School to formal candidacy for the Ph.D. degree.
-To be eligible to sit for this exam students must have (1) completed the master's thesis or project and been awarded the masters degree; (2) organized a doctoral supervisory committee that has been approved by the department and the Graduate School; (3) filed a program of studies for the Ph.D. degree that has been approved by the department; (4) no outstanding incompletes on official course transcripts; and (5) been endorsed to take prelim exams by their supervisory committee.
+The doctoral qualifying examination (sometimes called the "preliminary" exam or "prelims") is an essential pre-requisite for advancing a student's program of study to doctoral candidacy.
+Upon successful completion of the doctoral qualifying examination the student is formally admitted by the Graduate School to formal candidacy for the Ph.D. degree.
+To be eligible to sit for this doctoral qualifying examination the student must have: (1) completed the pre-dissertation research project and have received approval of completion of this project by the Counseling Psychology Committee; (2) organized a doctoral supervisory committee that has been approved by the Department of Educational Psychology and by the Graduate School; (3) filed a program of studies for the Ph.D. degree that has been approved by the Department of Educational Psychology; (4) Provide evidence the there is no "probationary designation" on the program of study.
+This means, for example, that there are no outstanding incompletes or issues on official course transcripts or in the student's permanent academic file; and (5) Have been endorsed to take prelim exams by the student's supervisory committee.

-The written qualifying exams are conducted twice yearly, ordinarily during the fourth week of Fall and Spring Semesters.
-Students intending to take the doctoral qualifying examination must submit their completed registration form to the department office by the date specified in the Current UNIVERSITY OF UTAH DEPARTMENT OF EDUCATIONAL

-PSYCHOLOGY COUNSELING PSYCHOLOGY PROGRAM DOCTORAL QUALIFYING EXAMINATION GUIDE
+The doctoral qualifying examination is divided into two sections: Section I is a written qualifying examination that is administered by the CP Committee twice yearly in Fall and Spring semesters respectively according to the printed schedule published by the CP Program.
+Students intending to take the doctoral qualifying examination must submit their completed doctoral qualifying examination registration form to the department office by the date specified in the Current UNIVERSITY OF UTAH DEPARTMENT OF EDUCATIONAL PSYCHOLOGY COUNSELING PSYCHOLOGY PROGRAM DOCTORAL QUALIFYING EXAMINATION GUIDE (See Appendix in this document)

-The examination includes both written and oral components.
-For the written portion of the examination, faculty evaluate students written answers to questions that represent the following six knowledge domains:
+In the written section of the examination, faculty evaluate students written answers to questions that represent the following six knowledge domains: